hjuntan/asciiart/README.md

     <img src="./images/leaf-built-in.png" width="650"/> <img src="./images/leaf-all-averaged.png" width="650"/>
 </p>

 The first image uses the built-in Pillow function while the second image uses the all-averaged approach.
-As you can see, the first image is much more detailed while the all-averaged approach's "color" is more "smoothen out".
+As you can see, the first image is a highly detailed ASCII representation where the different shades and textures of the leaf are distinctly visible, capturing nuances in a way that closely mirrors the original's visual depth; while the second image "smooth out" some of the details, appears less textured and detailed compared to the first image, especially in areas with subtle color differences.

-This is more amplified by this example:
+This is further amplified by this example:

 <p align="center">
     <img src="./images/rgb.png" width="500" />